Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 3. Nasal congestion

-Sneezing, nasal congestion, and a runny nose can also be signs of a wheat allergy.
+Sneezing, nasal congestion, and a runny nose can be signs of a wheat allergy.

-These symptoms are particularly common among individuals with Baker’s asthma.
-This is an allergic condition caused by frequently breathing in bread flour, resulting in increased sensitivity to wheat or other grains.
+These symptoms are particularly common in people with Baker’s asthma — an allergic condition caused by frequently breathing in bread flour, resulting in increased sensitivity to wheat or other grains.

-According to one study in 162 bread factory workers, nearly 89% of those who experienced symptoms of Baker’s asthma also reported nasal symptoms, such as congestion.
+According to one study of 162 bread factory workers, nearly 89% of those who experienced symptoms of Baker’s asthma also reported nasal symptoms like congestion.

 4. Anaphylaxis